Skip to content

 My high school journey has been filled with growth, challenges, and meaningful experiences that have shaped who I am today.
 I am proud of what I have accomplished and excited to continue my education and pursue a career where I can make a difference in the lives of others.

-about 1 month ago, Eric Goodykoontz
+3 months ago, Eric Goodykoontz

 RCHS Senior